lanl/dsi/examples/backends/zenodo/README.md

 - Use direct record ID or DOI lookup when you know the exact record
 - Use `display_cols` in `display()` to focus on useful columns
 - Use pandas DataFrame filtering after retrieval for complex local analysis
-- Use `process()` to cache read-only Zenodo metadata into a local database for repeated analysis
 - Avoid validating many resource URLs unless needed, because URL checks require extra network requests
+- Reuse a single backend instance for multiple local inspections instead of creating many new connections
+- Close backend instances when done

 ---